 You will find two visitor centers in the park: the Dickey Ridge Visitor Center, featuring exhibits and maps highlighting park nature, and the Harry F. Byrd Visitor Center, showcasing the park’s history and offering ranger-led programs and guided hikes.

-October’s stunning foliage also makes it the busiest time to visit the park, especially in the middle two weeks.
+October’s stunning foliage also makes it the busiest time to visit the park, especially in the middle two weeks of the month.

 To get the best views of this golden paradise, consider hiking to the top of Old Rag Mountain or Thorofare Mountain.